EvergSwe/Whack_A_Mole/README.md

 ## Surface

-Surface are based on easy structure with color schemas following retro game style
+Different color schemas was explored and the final decision was to go for a retro game style with strong clear colors.
+Below collor shema was selected from where three colors where piced out to be used in the game, "blue" background, "green" grid and "orange" text.

 ![Color Schema Old Game](/assets/images/retro-game-by-schemecolor.png)